micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-4-rashi_en.md

 ### passuk 21

 ### passuk 22
-<b>Take the count of the sons of Gershon, as well.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Just as I commanded you conce ning the sons of Kehat, to determine how many <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>have reached the working category.
+<b>Take the count of the sons of Gershon, as well.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Just as I commanded you conce ning the sons of Kehos, to determine how many <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>have reached the working category.

 ### passuk 23